Ludrak/ft_services/README.md

 Once project is build, you can find log in `setup.log` and connect to dashboard with: `minikube dashboard`.

 # servers
-Each server is deployed on a different pod.
+Each server is deployed on a different pod, one container by pod.

 ## Grafana
-Grafana is an ...
+Grafana is a monitoring solution that display a real-time servers status.

 ## Nginx